 School of Nursing

 All students admitted to the School of Nursing must hold current licensure as a registered nurse or have a prior baccalaureate degree in a non-nursing field.
-The curriculum is responsive to adult learners, and this is the focus of the baccalaureate program.
-The School of Nursing has 3+1 agreements with area community colleges for students who need a basic program to become licensed as a registered nurse; the baccalaureate coursework is then completed at the University of Rochester.
-There are also early acceptance agreements for the Accelerated Program with several colleges and a “7+3” (semester) early acceptance agreements for incoming UR freshmen.
+The School of Nursing has articulation agreements with area community colleges for students who need a basic program to become licensed as a registered nurse; the baccalaureate coursework is then completed at the University of Rochester.
+There are also early acceptance agreements for the Accelerated Program with several colleges and a Dual Degree in Nursing (“7+3” semesters) early acceptance agreements for incoming first-year students.

-Applicants should contact the Office of Student Affairs at (585) 275-2375 or visit the website at www.son.rochester.edu for program deadlines and further information.
+Applicants should contact the Office of Student Affairs at (585) 275-2375 or visit the School of Nursing website for program deadlines and further information.

 Accelerated Programs for Non-Nurses